alexandrelucchesi/exoticdev.github.io/about.md

-So, for now, I'll just tell you that if you enjoy studying programming languages, learning fancy hacks and, once in a while, doing something practical with all of that, then you're like me and you're probably going to have some fun in this blog!
+So, for now, I'll just tell you that if you enjoy studying programming languages, learning fancy hacks and, once in a while, doing something practical with all of that, then you're probably going to like this blog!

 Finally, I can't let you go before encouraging you to give this blog a try and [subscribe to the mailing list](#).
 Also, if you find any typos (grammar,